 Callie Kernick is a junior at Pomona College, originally from Sacramento, California.
 She is majoring in both Psychology and French.
 In the spring, she plans to study psychology in Paris, which will provide an exciting opportunity to combine her interests and learn from a new cultural perspective.
 She currently works with moms and toddlers in the Child Attachment, Relationships, and Emotion (CARE) Lab, which seeks to explore the influence of early childhood relationships on development.
 She loves to think about the myriad factors that shape individuals' personalities, thoughts, and behavior.
 The concept that people can grow and develop throughout their lives is also important to her, and she wants to pursue a career in Clinical Psychology that will allow her to do talk therapy with patients.
 In her spare time, Callie also likes to read, do crossword puzzles, run, swim, and hike.

-Rachel Song is a junior Psychology major and Asian American Studies minor from Saratoga, CA. She currently works in the Cultural Neuroscience lab and is interested in how individuals navigate multicultural spaces.
+Rachel Song is a senior Psychology major and Asian American Studies minor from Saratoga, CA. She is passionate about issues of bias and discrimination and hopes to pursue a PhD in Social Psychology one day.
 Having grown up in the Silicon Valley, she hopes to use her psychology background to inform diversity and inclusion efforts in the tech industry.
-Rachel is also an intern at the Asian American Resource Center and a member of Groove Nation Dance Crew.
+Rachel is also a head mentor for the Asian American Mentor Program and a member of Groove Nation Dance Crew.
 Some of her guilty pleasures include watching dance videos, reading self-help books, and drinking boba.
 She encourages anyone who is vaguely interested in psychology or is in need of a friendly thought-partner to reach out for a meal together.